AgeOfWar/ManyMexBot/README.md

 # ManyMex
 An easy way to create [Telegram Bots].

-All you need is a JSON config:
+All you need is a JSON configuration file:
 ```js
 {
     "on_message": [ // Here are defined the message handlers